Sudeepam97/markdown_notes/cplusplus.md

   * The problem is only half solved though.
 Note that although all cars may `accelerate` and `apply_breaks` the same way, a `bus` would posess similar funtionality, but for a bus the internal way of acceleratig or applying brakes (and hence the function definitions), would be different.
   * You can create multiple functions like `accelerate_bus`, `accelerate_car`, `apply_breaks_car` etc to overcome this, but then again, the process gets confusing really quickly.
   * What if, we could wrap all of the attributes **and the functions** associated with a `car` together, and do the same for a `bus` similar to a user defined data type but with the functionality of the real world entity wrapped within it as well, and create instances of this new 'blueprint'?
-* The last statement, is exactly what a `class` is.
-It is a blueprint that wraps together the attributes and functions associated with a `car`, and each instance of this blueprint is what is called an object.
+* The last statement, is exactly what is achieved by a `class`.
+A `class` is a blueprint that wraps together the attributes and functions associated with a `car`, and each instance of this blueprint is what is called an `object`.

+# Concepts of OOP
+The four most important concepts of OOP are..

+## <u>Encapsulation</u>
+Wrapping together all the variables and functions related to an entity is encapsulation.
+Defining a class is a way of achieving it.

+## <u>Abstraction</u>
+Means, knowing only the necessary parts and hiding the details that are not required.
+* Creating and using functions is a way of achievig abstractions.
+* Using classes is another way, because a class can decide which data member will be visible to the outside world and which would not by using something called access specifiers (described later).
+* Another way to achieve abstraction in C++ is by using header files.

+## <u>Polymorphism</u>
+Poymorphism refers to having many forms.
+Two people may have the same name but different characteristics.
+Ways to achieve polymorphism are:
+* Function Overloading (Compile time)
+* Operator Overloading (Compile time)
+* Function Overriding (Run time)

+## <u>Inheritance</u>
+The capability of a class to derive properties and characteristics from another class is called Inheritance.
+Inheritance is one of the most important features of Object Oriented Programming.
+How C++ allows inheritance will be described in detail later.

+Few more (not so core) concepts are...
+* **Dynamic Binding**: In dynamic binding, the code to be executed in response to function call is decided at runtime.
+C++ has `virtual functions` to support this.
+* **Data Hiding**: Access Specifiers allow data hiding, to basically define a scope where certain data coulb be accessed.

 # Classes and Objects
-* Basics
+* Access Specifiers
-  * Class is the blueprint, object is the instance of the blueprint.
   * Acess specifiers are helpful to make sure that instance variables do not get initialized with invalid values.

-* Access Specifiers
   * Public members can be accessed outside the class with an object of the class.
   * Private members can be accessed within the class only.
   * Protected members can be accessed outside the class but only in a class derived (Inheritance) from this class.